AnelCC/DataHolders/README.md

 # Data Holders
+The data holders/streams are used in Kotlin/Android development to manage asynchronous data and UI state updates, but they have different behaviors and use cases.

 ## Live Data
 LiveData is an observable data holder class.
 Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
 This awareness ensures LiveData only updates app component observers that are in an active lifecycle state.